GiulioRusso/Parking-sign-recognition/README.md

 8. Run the *main.cpp* file to perform the analisys.

 # Performance
-The best performance is achived with the mean shift 5 plus clahe 1 on the dataset without the occluded and out of frame signgs.
+The best performance is achived with the mean shift 5 plus clahe 1 on the dataset without the occluded and out of frame signs.
 The best AUPR is 70.6% with an accuracy of 73.79%.

 <img src="./preprocessing-data-analisys/meanshift-5-clahe-1/no-occluded-out-of-frame/precision-recall.png" width="70%"> <br>